o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/slider-components.md

 ---
-description: ' Use a slider component to make an element behave like a slider in Lumberyard''s UI Editor. '
+description: ' Use a slider component to make an element behave like a slider in O3DE''s UI Editor. '
 title: Slider
 ---